New Creatives - Interactive Brief

 Remember, Interactivity is not limited to any one particular platform.
 Think about the delivery system for your project and how it enhances the audience experience

 Interactive projects can range from 3 minute to audio pieces of up to 15mins – we are very open to ideas on the format and duration in this area.
 Full technical delivery details will be given at the point of commission and are in line with BBC compliance and delivery guidelines.

-You will receive 3 days training.
-The sessions will cover training in broadcast audio production, and self-branding and marketing.
+You will receive training to introduce the New Creatives project.
+The sessions will cover Screen South production, self-branding and marketing.